 Charities - this is why we have Food Fair!

-THE APPLICATION FORM FOR CHARITY GRANTS for Food Fair 2016 is now available here 2016 2017 Charity Application Form.docx
+THE APPLICATION FORM FOR CHARITY GRANTS for Food Fair 2018 will be available in due time.

 The Charities Committee is primarily concerned with the selection of projects considered suitable for a financial donation from the parish.
 The first task is to encourage parishioners to submit an application for assistance normally, but not exclusively, from the developing world.
 The money to be distributed comes from the previous year's International Food Fair.
 The criteria for selection are quite specific, but the main objectives are to alleviate physical suffering and help foster self sufficiency.
 The Committee's work lasts from December to the Spring during which period the members review the various applications that have been sponsored by parishioners.
 The recommendations are then presented to the Parish Council.
 Once approval has been granted by the Parish Council the Charity Committee's Treasurer arranges for the donations to be forwarded to the project managers of the charities which have been successful.
 The results are published in the Bulletin and on the website.